Spanish-VisaJoining the Malta and Portugal Golden Visa, Spain has approved a new Startup Act that includes a remote work visa for non-EU nationals.

 • Cultural Experience: Spain digital nomads can immerse themselves in the country’s rich cultural heritage, benefit from affordable living costs, and enjoy a high quality of life.

-• Permanent Residence Pathway: After five years of continuous residence in Spain, visa holders may be eligible to apply for permanent residence.
+• Permanent Residence Pathway: After five years of continuous residence in Spain, the Spain Digital Nomad visa holders may be eligible to apply for permanent residence.

 Spain Digital Nomad Visa Requirements

-As set out by the Spanish government, applicants must meet the following requirements:
+As set out by the Spanish government, applicants must meet the following requirements to get Spain’s Digital Nomad Visa:

 • or, have at least three years of work experience in their current field of activity

-• Provide certification of working for at least three months (before the visa application) for a foreign Company
+• Provide certification of working for at least three months (before Spain Digital Nomad Visa application) for a foreign company

 • Proof of financial means of at least 200% of the monthly Spanish national minimum wage – about €2,500.

-Digital nomads who wish to apply for the visa through the Spain Digital Nomad Visa official website must submit relevant documentation, such as demonstrable foreign income, bank statements, and health insurance.
-The list of official documents remote workers must submit are:
+Those who wish to apply for the visa through the Spain Digital Nomad Visa official website must submit relevant documentation, such as a university degree, demonstrable foreign income, bank statements, and health insurance.
+The list of official documents remote workers must submit to become one of Spain’s digital nomads are:

 • National visa application form